Dr. med. Dirk Manski

 Classic imaging of suspected bladder injury includes a pelvis X-ray, retrograde urethrography, and cystography.

-An abdominal CT scan with a contrast media-filled bladder can substitute the mentioned imaging studies (except for retrograde urethrography) and provide additional information about concurrent injury.
+An abdominal CT scan with a contrast medium-filled bladder can substitute the mentioned imaging studies (except for retrograde urethrography) and provide additional information about concurrent injury.

 fig. CT of an intraperitoneal bladder rupture injury